 The bait the devil dangled before Adam and Eve was a promise to be like God who they were already.
 Being insecure in who they were already, they went after it and swallowed it.
 Like Jehoram, they eventually lost all that God had given them.

 What a lesson for us today!

-Apostle Paul explains this truth in Romans 12:
+Apostle Paul aptly explains this truth in his epistle to the Romans.

 4 For as we have many members in one body, but all the members do not have the same function,